 - 1-Day Los Angeles Highlights Itinerary

 - 1-Day Walt Disney’s Los Angeles Itinerary

-We’ll have more of these coming soon, including itineraries that incorporate some of our favorite neighborhoods, and an entire itinerary focusing on the free things to do in Los Angeles.
+If those don’t work for you, we’ll have more of these coming soon, including itineraries that incorporate some of our favorite neighborhoods, and an entire itinerary focusing on the free things to do in Los Angeles.

 Speaking of free things, there are a lot of totally free things to do in Los Angeles, with the beaches and recreation below being prime examples.
 Our other top free picks are the Getty Center, the Broad, and Griffith Observatory.
 That’s just a small sampling, though.
 You could spend several days doing only free things in L.A.

 If you’re building an itinerary of largely paid activities, we recommend reading about the Go Los Angeles Card.
 It definitely is not for everyone, but if you’re planning on doing theme parks, studio tours, or other costly experiences, you can leverage one of these cards to save some money.